contiamo/operational-visualizations/docs/adr/0006-static-vs-dynamic-check.md

 ## Decision

-We want to refuse from static check and instead rely on dynamic type check for charts:
+We want to avoid a static check and instead rely on dynamic type checking for charts:

 ```tsx
 export const Bars: DiscreteAxialChart<string> = ({ xScale, yScale }) => {